dennisXZX/web-developer-notes/Redux.md

 2. combine all the reducers into a root reducer in an index.js file and then export it
 3. create a store which accepts the root reducer as the first parameter
 4. wrap the root React component with a `<Provider>` component from react-redux
-5. pass the root store to the `<Provider>` component, so all the child components can access the state
+5. pass the root store to the `<Provider>` component, so all the child components can access the store

 ```js
 import { createStore } from 'redux'